-Subcommittees of the TAC's Funding and Programming Committee (F&PC) in 2007 and 2009 ranked all categories of projects except the last two categories that were ranked by MN/DOT staff.
+Subcommittees of the TAC's Funding and Programming Committee (F&PC) in 2007, 2009 and 2011 evaluated all categories of projects except for HSIP and RRX which were evaluated through a process administered by MN/DOT staff.
 In turn, the recommended projects were reviewed and approved by the F&PC.
-Using these rankings, the F&PC recommended two allocation options to be considered by TAC and recommended to TAB in 2007.
-Subsequently, the TAB Programming Committee approved one option to be included in the 2012-2015 TIP.
+Using these rankings, the F&PC recommended allocation options to be considered by TAC and recommended to TAB in 2008 and 2010.
+Subsequently, the TAB Programming Committee approved one option for each solicitation.
+Some of these projects are included in the TIP, while others have already been authorized.
 The same committees recommended consideration of seven allocation options in 2009 including four options that included a special allocation to provide funds to the 494/169 interchange reconstruction project using funds from a MnDOT commitment to repay the TAB for its financial participation in a previous project.
 The TAB approved one option that includes \$34 million for this interchange project, which was programmed in 2011.
 There was no predetermined distribution of funds by sub-category or geographic subarea.
+The TAB has approved the ranked list of projects submitted during the 2011 Regional Solicitation but has yet to program individual projects to be included in the 2013-2016 TIP because of the continued uncertainty about the amount and nature of federal transportation funds since SAFETEA-LU has not been re-authorized.
+For this reason, this TIP includes set-aside amounts for these projects to be programmed in 2015 and 2016.

 Separate qualifying and prioritizing criteria were used for each category.
 A numerical rating was completed for each project in each category.
 The qualifying and prioritizing criteria used were selected to be consistent with and implement regional priorities and plans.
 Recorded below are the most commonly used qualifying criteria.
 These are followed by the subject matter of the prioritizing criteria used.
-(The complete 2007 solicitation package is available upon request.)
+(The complete 2009 and 2011 solicitation packages are available upon request.)